This topic has helpful resources for the transition from secondary education into adult life.

 Alaska Transition Handbook Pathway to Adulthood & Employment

-An in depth resource on transition provided by the State of Alaska, Department of Health and Social Services, and the Governor’s Council on Disabilities & Special Education.
+An in-depth resource on transition is provided by the State of Alaska, the Department of Health and Social Services, and the Governor’s Council on Disabilities & Special Education.

 Americans with Disabilities Act